Paul Goldschmidt Player Props: Cardinals vs. Mariners

 Paul Goldschmidt At The Plate

-- Among qualifying batters in MLB play, his batting average ranks 37th, his on-base percentage ranks 15th, and he is 61st in the league in slugging.
+- Among the qualifying hitters, he ranks 56th in batting average, while his on-base percentage ranks 24th and he is 78th in slugging.

+- Goldschmidt has reached base via a hit in 14 games this year (of 20 played), and had multiple hits in seven of those games.

-- He has homered in two of 19 games played this season, and in 2.3% of his plate appearances.
+- He has gone deep in two of 20 games played this year, and in 2.2% of his plate appearances.

-- In seven games this year (36.8%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (35.0%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in nine of 19 games this season, and more than once 3 times.
+- In 45.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.